 *Associate members shall not vote on any matter before the board with which they sit.
 The presence of associate members may not be counted in the determination of the presence of a quorum.

 The Ipswich Open Space Committee is a volunteer committee that meets monthly to pursue town goals related to the conservation and protection of open space properties throughout town.
 It was formed in the mid-1980s as a subcommittee of the Conservation Commission, and it prepared the town's first 2 open space plans in 1979 and 1985.

 By 1990, the state's guidelines for open space plans had changed to require significantly more information and analysis, so, under the leadership of volunteer Jim Berry, the town approved forming a standing committee at Town Meeting in 1992.
-Open space plans were completed in 1994 and 2000.The town's open space plan was update again 2006,revised in 2010, and updated in 2013 to the current version.
+Open space plans were completed in 1994 and 2000.The town's open space plan was updated again in 2006, 2010, and 2013.
+The most current version of the plan is 2020.
 The most recent versions of the plan can be linked to here.
 Additionally, the Open Space Committee oversees the town's Open Space Bond land acquisition program, which is described in detail here.